--, t / guardian), parent/legal guardian of student set forth
+-, parent / guardian), parent/legal guardian of student set forth

-(name of school
+below hereby authorize and request

 Releasing Records) located at

 to release the following records for (student's name).

-Please check which records are to be released.
+Please check which records are to be releas sed.

-□ Permanent Records : these include basic records and health reports. identifying information, academic transcript, attendance
+Permanent Records: these include records and health reports. basic identifying information, academic transcript, attendance

-gence, aptitude, achievement or other test scores, cal evaluations, special education records.
+intelligence, aptitude, achievement or other test scores, hological evaluations, special education records.

 Records should be mailed to:

-The Academy at St. Joan of Arc
+The Academy at St. Joan of of Arc

-9245 N. Lawndale Avenue
+9245 N. Lawndale Avenue ,,,,,,

 Evanston, IL 60203

 Signature of Parent or Legal Guardian:

 Name of Parent or Legal Guardian:

 Relationship:

 Date: